Wire cooling racks are one of my essential baking tools. Keep reading to find out why you need them in your kitchen!

 When it’s time to transfer your baked goods from the pan to the rack, that process depends on what you’ve baked.

-- For cookies, simply use a small spatula to transfer the cookies directly to the cooling rack.
+- Cookies: Simply use a small spatula to transfer the cookies directly to the cooling rack.
 A spatula will help keep the warm cookies intact during the transfer.

-- For cakes, invert a wire rack onto the top of the cake pan.
+- Cakes: Invert a wire rack onto the top of the cake pan.
 Flip the rack and pan (That pan is still pretty warm, so don’t forget your oven mitts!) simultaneously so that the cake releases from the pan and onto the rack.
 That can be a bit tricky to coordinate, especially for big pans like Bundt pans, but it’s the way that works best for me.

-- For cupcakes or muffins, use a knife to loosen them from the pan if directed to do so.
+- Cupcakes and muffins: Use a knife to loosen them from the pan if directed to do so.
 Use the knife or your fingers to remove them from the pan and onto the rack.

-Of course, if you’re baking pies, cobblers, brownies, or something else that doesn’t get removed from the pan for cooling, just place the pan on the rack and let it cool completely.
+Of course, if you’re baking pies, cobblers, cheesecakes, or something else that doesn’t get removed from the pan for cooling, just place the pan on the rack and let it cool completely.
+That air circulation will still help cool the pan more quickly.

 How many racks you need will vary depending on how much you usually bake at one time.
 For large batches of cookies, for instance, a few racks are nice to allow ample space for all the cookies to cool.
 Otherwise, I can usually get by with using two.
 One is for the pan itself, as it cools for a few minutes before transferring the cookies.
 The other is for the cooling cookies.
 The cookies can be very close together on the rack, so you can actually fit a lot on one rack.
 Then as the first batch cools on the rack, you can remove them to a storage container or serving plate to make room for freshly baked ones.

-Most cooling racks are made of metal and may have a non-stick coating.
+Most cooling racks are made of heavy duty metal and may have a non-stick coating.
 The wires are in either a parallel or grid pattern.
 Both are theoretically functional, although racks with parallel wires instead of a grid pattern can allow baked goods to sag between the wires and leave crease marks on the bottom of baked goods.
-A grid pattern provides more support and is less likely to leave marks from the wires.
+A gridded rack provides more support and is less likely to leave marks from the wires.
 The grid pattern is definitely my preference.

 You’ll find that wire cooling racks are available in multiple sizes and shapes.
 Round cooling racks are designed for cooling round cake layers.
 Rectangular racks offer the most versatility, as they can be used for cake layers as well as other baked goods like cookies and muffins.
 If you’re going to get just one rack, make sure it is larger than the biggest pan or baked good you would place on it.